AmeliaYeah/AmeliaYeah.github.io/content/posts/python_lowlevel_ductf.md

 The reason this works is because, again, the type object and the functions it points to are what actually handle everything.
 The function pointer pointed to in the `tp_str` field for a String type is going to be different compared to that of a Dictionary type, but will ultimately result in the object being turned into a string.

+(Now, this may be a bad example, as strings and dicts both use `object_string` as the `tp_str` function, but things like `repr()` do in fact use different function in their type objects and this was mainly to convey a point.)

 This same principle applies to alot of other core aspects about a type, which if you are interested, you can read about [in the official documentation](https://docs.python.org/3.10/c-api/typeobj.html).

 ## Sooo...how do we break it?